Fusiturricula jaquensis

-Fusiturricula jaquensis, common name the Surinam turrid, is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.
+Fusiturricula jaquensis, common name the Surinam turrid, is a species from Fusiturricula, a genus of sea snails, gastropod mollusk in the family of Drilliidae.

 Description

-The size of an adult shell varies between 35 mm and 85 mm.
+Fusiturricula Jaquensis has a spiral-shaped structure with a calcified shell, the size of an adult shell varying between 35mm to 85mm.
+The shell has a white color with orange streaks running through.
+Variables include a more conical-shape, the presence of bumps and differences in color.
+It has a soft, unsegmented body composed of mostly muscle.

 Distribution

 This species occurs in the demersal zone from Colombia to Northern Brazil.

 It has also been found as a fossil in Miocene strata of Venezuela; age range: 20.43 to 15.97 Ma.